 Associate of Science in Nursing

-If you are interested in a helping profession working with people, then you will
+If you are interested in a helping profession working with people, then you will be

-but they also provide emotional support and counsel about health related issues.
+they also provide emotional support and counsel about health related issues.
 Registered

 nurses are instrumental in educating the public about various health conditions and

 Why choose TROY?